MSW Student Handbook 2021-2022

 - Three (3) electives are required for both regular and advanced standing students

-- Students may take electives at either campus without special permission
+- Students may take electives at either location without special permission

 - Students wishing to take an elective outside the MSW program must request permission